travetto/travetto/docs/design/ENTRYPOINT.md

 ## Direct Invocation

 This is assumed that the caller knows what they are doing.
-Usually these scripts support being forked in a symlinked environment, but there are some exceptions (`@travetto/base/bin/bootstrap`).

-## Plugin Adapters

-These are scripts exposed for the plugin to execute, and to honor the contract the vscode plugin expects for execution.
-These are 100% forked and require the environment variable to be set for proper invocation.
+The user is required to target `@travetto/boot/register` and pass the entry point as `TRV_ENTRY`.
+The entry target must have an exported method `entry` for this to work.

 ## Inventory
 t = typescript, i = init, r = run, a = await

-* boot/bin (Used as a bootstrap, when running script run as app)
+* boot/ (Used as a bootstrap, when running script run as app)
   ------------------------------------------------------
-  [t   ] ./init.js
+  [t   ] ./register.js

 * cli/bin (Run cli)
   ------------------------------------------------------